operatehq/lets-cook/README.md

 - **Database Info**: The panel displays current database statistics, such as the number of tables and recipes.

----

-## Example Data
+### Example Data

 We’ve pre-populated the app with a few ramblings and recipes from Chef Marvin, these can be found in `src/chef-ramblings`

 We encourage you to add some favorites of your own.

----

 ## Submission

 When you're ready, please either:

 1. Share a GitHub link (public or private, just make sure we have access),
-2. Record a short walkthrough video if helpful (Loom, CleanShot, etc.), and
+2. Record a short walkthrough video if helpful (Loom, CleanShot, etc.)
 3. Let us know/document what you'd focus on next if you had more time.

 We'll review your submission, ask questions via Slack, and provide feedback.

 Assuming the submission meets the requirements for the open position, we'll schedule a technical walkthrough with the team.

----

-We’re excited to see what you come up with.
-And on behalf of Lane and the team at Craft—thank you for helping restore a little sanity to the kitchen.
+**We’re excited to see what you come up with.
+And on behalf of Lane and the team at Craft—thank you for helping restore a little sanity to the kitchen.**